-2.5 Industry Engagement
+2.6 Industry Engagement

-Industry engagements are encouraged to provide a market-ready perspective for proposed solutions and to provide guidance for selecting and integrating building systems into the design.
-Successful teams often engage with industry professionals who have a wide range of expertise, such as builders, architects, city officials, contractors, developers, energy auditors, engineers, manufacturers, and tradespeople in areas such as site development, codes, construction, building materials, mechanical systems, lighting systems, financing, and sales.
+Engagement with industry professionals is expected to provide real-world perspective on proposed solutions and to provide guidance for selecting and integrating building systems into the design.
+Successful teams often engage with several industry professionals who have a wide range of expertise, such as builders, architects, city officials, contractors, developers, energy auditors, engineers, manufacturers, and tradespeople in areas such as site development, codes, construction, building materials, mechanical systems, lighting systems, financing, and sales.
 This engagement can help inform the teams' decision-making processes and aid in the review of the project.
 Industry may provide support, donations, and guidance to students while the students remain responsible for design, detailing, documentation, construction, operation, and competition activities.